Higher congruences between newforms and Eisenstein series of squarefree level: Higher congruences: Proof of main results

 \subsection{Higher congruences framework for squarefree level}

 For each prime $p\geq 5,$ we would like to bound the depth of Eisenstein congruences modulo $p$ by the $p$-adic valuation of the index of an Eisenstein ideal in the associated Hecke algebra.
-In particular, since we are only interested in congruences away from $N$, we exclude Hecke operators $T_r$ for primes $r\,|\,N$.
-When the level $N$ is prime, this exclusion makes no difference since $T_N$ acts as the identity in the associated Hecke algebra \cite[Proposition 3.19]{calegari2005ramification}.
-However, for composite level $N,$ we must make a distinction between the anemic Hecke algebra $\mathbb{T}$, which does not include $T_r$ for primes $r\,|\,N,$ and the full Hecke algebra $\mathbb{T}(N)$.
+Indeed, there are many choices for which Hecke algebra to study.
+In our context, we are only interested in congruences away from $N$, and so we consider Hecke algebras generated by the Hecke operators $T_\ell$ for primes $\ell\nmid N$.
+We refer to such Hecke algebras as anemic in order to emphasize the exclusion of the Hecke operators $T_q$ for primes $q\,|\,N$.
+(When the level $N$ is prime, it makes no difference whether we include $T_N$ since this Hecke operator acts as the identity in the associated Hecke algebra \cite[Proposition 3.19]{calegari2005ramification}.)
+Additionally, because we want to use arithmetic data from certain Galois representations, it can be convenient to exclude the Hecke operator $T_p$.
+To distinguish between whether we exclude or include $T_p,$ we write $\mathbb{T}$ to denote the Hecke algebra generated by $T_\ell$ for primes $\ell\nmid Np$ and $\tilde{\mathbb{T}}$ to denote the Hecke algebra generated by $T_\ell$ for primes $\ell\nmid N$.
+Note that while we can formulate most of the results in this section for either $\mathbb{T}$ or $\tilde{\mathbb{T}},$ for simplicity's sake, we mainly use the Hecke algebra $\mathbb{T}$.